-This section describes the Certificate application process, including the information required to make and support a successful application.
-Additionally, this section describes some of the requirements imposed upon RAs, Subscribers, and other participants with respect to the lifecycle of a Certificate.
+This section describes the certificate application process, including the information required to make and support a successful application.
+Additionally, this section describes some of the requirements imposed upon RAs, subscribers, and other participants with respect to the lifecycle of a certificate.

-The validity period of Sectigo Certificates varies dependent on the Certificate type, but typically, a Certificate will be valid for either 1 year, 2 years, or 3 years.
-Sectigo reserves the right to, at its discretion, issue Certificates that may fall outside of these set periods.
+The validity period of Sectigo certificates varies dependent on the certificate type, but typically, a certificate will be valid for either 1 year for QWACs, and up to 5 years for the other types.
+Sectigo reserves the right to, at its discretion, issue certificates that may fall outside of these set periods.

 4.1.
-Certificate Application
+Certificate application

-The Certificate application process MUST provide sufficient information to:
+The certificate application process must provide sufficient information to:

-- Establish the applicant's authorization (by the employing or sponsoring organization) to obtain a Certificate. (per Section 3.2.3) - Establish and record identity of the applicant. (per Section 3.2.3) - Obtain the applicant's Public Key and verify the applicant's possession of the Private Key for each Certificate required. (per Section 3.2.1) - Verify any role, authorization, or other subject information requested for inclusion in the Certificate.
+- Establish the applicant's authorization (by the employing or sponsoring organization) to obtain a certificate. (per Section 3.2.3) - Establish and record identity of the applicant. (per Section 3.2.3) - Specifically for QWACs, obtain the applicant's Public Key and verify the applicant's possession of the Private Key for each certificate required. (per Section 3.2.1) - Verify any role, authorization, or other subject information requested for inclusion in the certificate.

-These steps MAY be performed in any order that is convenient that does not compromise security, but all MUST be completed before Certificate issuance.
+These steps may be performed in any order that is convenient that does not compromise security, but all must be completed before certificate issuance.

-The CA and/or RA SHALL include the processes, procedures, and requirements of their Certificate application process in their CPS.
+The CA and/or RA shall include the processes, procedures, and requirements of their certificate application process in their CPS.

 4.1.1.
-Who can submit a Certificate application?
+Who can submit a certificate application?